 LeBron powers Lakers past Nuggets into NBA Finals

-MIAMI, United States (AFP)— The Los Angeles Lakers, fuelled by a triple-double from superstar LeBron James, beat the Denver Nuggets 117-107 on Saturday to reach the NBA Finals.
+Miami, United States (AFP) —The Los Angeles Lakers, fuelled b y a triple-double from superstar LeBron James, beat the Denver Nuggets 117-107 on Saturday to reach the National Basketball Association (NBA) Finals.

 With the win in the league's quarantine bubble in Orlando, the Lakers completed a 4-1 victory over the Nuggets in the best-of-seven Western Conference finals.